Ramsey, Paper, Scissors: Background and Winning Strategies

 Ramsey, Paper, Scissors is the following two-player graph-building game played on a fixed set $V$ of $n$ vertices.
 Each turn of the game yields a new graph $G_i=(V,E_i)$ on these vertices.
 The game is initialized with $G_0$ as the empty graph, and each $G_i$ will either be equal to $G_{i-1}$ or will add a single new edge to $G_{i-1}$.
 Throughout the game $G_i$ is required to be triangle-free.
 In order to ensure this, call a pair $\{x,y\} \in \binom V2 \setminus E_i$ \emph{closed} in $G_i$ if there is some $z \in V$ such that $\{x,z\}, \{y,z\} \in E_i$; this means that the pair $\{x,y\}$ cannot be added as an edge without introducing a triangle to the graph.
 Let $C_i$ denote the set of closed pairs in $G_i$.
 Call the pair $\{x,y\} \in \binom V2 \setminus E_i$ \emph{open} in $G_i$ if it is not closed in $G_i$, and let $O_i$ be the set of all open pairs in $G_i$.
 Thus, $\binom V2=E_i \sqcup O_i \sqcup C_i$.

 The game proceeds as follows.
 Initialize a ``forbidden'' set $F_0=\emptyset$; in general, $F_i$ will contain all pairs that Proposer has proposed up to turn $i$.
 On turn $i$, Proposer chooses a pair $\{x,y\} \in O_i \setminus F_i$.
-Decider \emph{does not} learn what pair Proposer has chosen, but must decide to answer either YES or NO. If Decider answers YES, then we add the edge $\{x,y\}$ to $G_{i-1}$, so that $E_i=E_{i-1} \cup \{xy\}$.
-Otherwise, if Decider answers NO, then $E_i=E_{i-1}$.
+Decider \emph{does not} learn what pair Proposer has chosen, but must decide to answer either YES or NO. If Decider answers YES, then we add the edge $\{x,y\}$ to $G_{i}$, so that $E_{i+1}=E_{i} \cup \{xy\}$.
+Otherwise, if Decider answers NO, then $E_{i+1}=E_{i}$.
 Finally, regardless of Decider's answer, the pair $\{x,y\}$ is added to the forbidden set, namely $F_{i+1}=F_i \cup \{xy\}$.
 Thus, Proposer can never propose the same pair twice.
+Both players can see the contents of $F_i$, so at this point Decider learns what pair was proposed.
 The game ends when Proposer has no legal moves left, on the turn $i$ where $O_i \subseteq F_i$.
 Proposer wins if the final graph thus produced contains an independent set of order $s$ (for some parameter $s$), and Decider wins otherwise.

 We now sketch the strategies for Proposer and Decider which we will use to prove the two parts of Theorem~\ref{thm:main}.
 Decider's strategy is simply to say YES on each turn with probability $p=Cn^{-1/2}$ randomly and independently, for an appropriately chosen constant $C>0$.
 As a result, the final graph built will be a subgraph of the Erd\H{o}s--R\'{e}nyi random graph $G(n,p)$, where some edges may have been removed to make it triangle-free.
-We will show in Section~\ref{sec:Decider-win} that not too many such edges are removed from any given set, so the independence number at the end of the game will still be $\Theta(\sqrt{n}\log n)$.
+We will show in Section~\ref{sec:Decider-win} that not too many such edges are removed from any set of a certain size, so the independence number at the end of the game will still be $\Theta(\sqrt{n}\log n)$.

 As mentioned above, Proposer's strategy cannot be purely random, for otherwise Decider could respond by saying YES on every single turn.
 The resulting graph process will be exactly the triangle-free process, which would result in a final graph with an independence number of $\Theta(\sqrt{n \log n})$ w.h.p.\ \cite{Bohman}.